 - jar 22cm, height 150/170cm

-the Golden Delicius apple is a fruit of excellent size, with an average weight of 170-190 grams, elongated truncated-conical shape, yellow in color near the harvest, very suitable for long storage.
+The Golden Delicius apple is a fruit of excellent size, with an average weight of 170-190 grams, elongated truncated-conical shape, yellow in color near the harvest, very suitable for long storage.
 The shape of the fruit is particularly influenced by the hilly cultivation environment, which favors the natural formation of giberelline, which determine a significant elongation of the vertical axis, also making the calicine fossa more ribbed on average.
-The epidermis is smooth or slightly rusty, green to yellow, with clear and well distributed lenticels.
+The epidermis is smooth or slightly rusty, green to yellow, with evident and well distributed lenticels.
 In the presence of temperature drops and high relative humidity in the period prior to maturation, it tends to take on a pink over-coloring.
-The cream-colored pulp is compact and crunchy, juicy, slightly acidic, very aromatic, with a good sugar content and acidity.
+The cream-colored pulp is compact and crunchy, juicy, slightly acidic, very aromatic, with a good sugar content and acidity..

 Cultivation and Care :